Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Numerical results

 In this study, we choose the following smooth weight function to mix the two models inside transition region $\Omega^T$,

-Figure \ref{fig:IdicA} illustrates how the scalar function $\alpha_h$ is distributed in the discretised physical domain with different mixing lengths.
+Figure \ref{fig:IdicA} illustrates how the scalar function $\alpha_h$ is distributed in the discretized physical domain with different mixing lengths.
 Note that our multiscale mixing approach operates over a single mesh, and its mixing length is defined in a mesh-independent manner.
 The displacement field component $u_y$ for two smooth mixing lengths $2\epsilon =0.1, 1$ and the finest adaptive mesh with $h_{min} = 0.2$ are shown in Figure~\ref{fig:ModelAdisp}c, d.
-We choose the standard FEM and unfitted CutFEM as reference models and present the corresponding $u_y$ in Figure \ref{fig:ModelAdisp}a, b.
+We choose standard FEM and unfitted CutFEM as reference models and present the corresponding $u_y$ in Figure \ref{fig:ModelAdisp}a, b.
 As expected, we find that our CutFEM displacement field converges to the FEM displacement field, verifying our single-scale unfitted method.
 For the mixed multiscale model, $u_y$ inside the zoom is similar to the corresponding references and exhibits smooth behaviour in the transition domain $\Omega_T$.

-The energy distribution inside $\Omega_T$ is the average of the FEM macro-scale and the CutFEM micro-scale model.
+The energy distribution inside $\Omega_T$ is the average of the FEM macroscale and the CutFEM microscale model.
 Next, we will investigate how the mixing approach via the weight function (\ref{Eq:Weight}) impacts the stress field in the physical and the fictitious domains.
 The stress field is given by

 As shown in Figure \ref{fig:ModelASig}a,b, the stress component $\sigma_{yy}$ in CutFEM converges to its FEM counterpart.
 We compute $\sigma_{\text{mix}}$ given in (\ref{MixStress}) for two smoothing lengths over the physical and fictitious domains in Figure \ref{fig:ModelASig}c-\ref{fig:ModelASig}f.
 Our results show that $\sigma_{\text{mix}}$ in $\Omega_T$ is smooth and without oscillations.